 This is the final phase to update the regulations (changes to Subpart 152-1 of the Commissioner's Regulations were adopted in September) relating to HEOP.
-These revisions will clarify and modernize the existing language and provide consistency across sectors, and be useful when establishing the framework for the upcoming RFP cycles for the HEOP programs.
-These updates were developed by an advisory committee which included all sectors and SED staff.
+These revisions will clarify and modernize the existing language and provide consistency across sectors.
+They will also be useful when establishing the framework for the upcoming RFP cycles for the HEOP programs.
+These updates were developed with input from the field representing all sectors and SED staff.